 4. The Jewellery Test

-Similar to clothing colors, your client’s choice of jewellery can help determine their skin tone.
+Similar to clothing colors, your client’s choice of jewelry can help determine their skin tone.
 Since gold has a yellow tone to it, it falls in the “warm” area of shades.
-So if your client looks fab in her gold necklace and rings, she’s warm toned!
-On the other hand, silver stands out well on cool toned girls.
+So if your client looks fab in her gold necklace and rings, she’s warm-toned!
+On the other hand, silver stands out well on cool-toned girls.
 It has a greyish white tint to it, which compliments cool tones extremely well.